 servers Header row to delineate that the information below is for each LDAP server.
 Do not enter a value. host The LDAP server host name or IP address.
 Mandatory. port LDAP server connection port.
 Mandatory. ssl Whether the LDAP server uses SSL.
 Mandatory.
 Enter Y or N .
 If Y , establish trust to the certificate authority that issued the LDAP server certificate.
-For details, see "Configure trust on the server" in the ALM Octane Installation Guide .
+For details, see "Configure trust on the ALM Octane server" on page 68.